fprasx/unlocked/mdbook/src/code/ops/push.md

 ```

-For now we are assuming that the vector is only storing values 8 bytes or
+For now we are assuming that the vector is only storing values 8 bytes big,
-smaller, therefore it is safe to `transmute_copy` to an `AtomicU64`.
-I plan on
+therefore it is safe to `transmute_copy` to an `AtomicU64`.
+I plan on writing a
-writing a macro that produces different implementations of the vector with
+macro that produces different implementations of the vector with different
-different atomic types when storing types of different sizes.
+atomic types when storing types of different sizes.
 For example,
 `SecVec<(i8, i8)>` would store the data in `AtomicU16`.
 This would save on
 space.
 I don't think the vector would work for zero-sized types because of how
 we `transmute`.
 It would also be very inefficient because of all the unnecessary